 Shukra Dhatu (semen) is one of the Saptadhatus as per Ayurveda texts.
 It is produced from Sneha Bhag (oleation) of Majja Dhatu (bone marrow).

 Shukra Dhatu consists of four Mahabhoot (elements), i.e., Tej (fire), Vayu (air), Aap (water), and Prithvi (earth).
 It is Saumya (mild) in nature.
-It develops Dhairya (patience), Priti (love), Dehabala (physical strength), Harsha (happiness) and helps in the production of a healthy progeny.
-Along with that, typical characteristics of Shukra are Sfatikabham (white like alum), Dravam (liquid), Snigdham (viscid), Madhuram (sweet), and Madhugandhi (honey-like odor).
+It develops Dhairya (patience), Priti (love), Dehabala (physical strength), Harsha (happiness) and also helps in the production of a healthy progeny.
+Also, typical characteristics of Shukra are Sfatikabham (white like alum), Dravam (liquid), Snigdham (viscid), Madhuram (sweet), and Madhugandhi (honey-like odor).

 Ayurvedic Causes for Male Infertility